 Embarrassment and Stigma Associated with the Crime Indecent Exposure

 Our goal, as Macomb County criminal defense lawyers, is to avoid a conviction for any crime which can cause lifelong embarrassment and misconceptions.
 Indecent exposure or urinating in public (misdemeanor crimes) certainly qualify as crimes which nobody wants on their record.
 Whenever appropriate, we may argue “medical emergency” for a person who gets caught urinating in public.
 In some jurisdictions, we have been able to have the offense amended to a harmless civil infraction such as “impeding traffic”.
-Other dispositions allow for dismissal of the offense after a period of compliance when we can convince the court to grant a delayed sentence pursuant to MCL 771.1 or HYTA for offenders who are age 17 but under age 21.
+Other dispositions allow for dismissal of the offense after a period of compliance when we can convince the court to grant a delayed sentence pursuant to MCL 771.1 or HYTA for offenders who are age 17 but before age 24.

 Written by: Samuel Bennett,